 The drinking water in Canada is generally of excellent quality.
 The risks to the drinking water supply are minimal.
 However, the minerals, silt, vegetation, fertilizers and agricultural run-off in the water may pose some health risks.

 The federal government plays the most important role in scientific research monitoring and leadership on the development of guidelines for water quality in Canada.
-75 percent of Canadians are serviced by municipal sewer systems and the remaining 25 percent by septic disposal systems.
-Despite the best efforts of water suppliers, municipal water supplies can sometimes become contaminated and in these cases, precautionary measures such as boiling water before consumption is advised.
+Seventy-five percent of Canadians are serviced by municipal sewer systems and the remaining 25 percent by septic disposal systems.
+Despite the best efforts of suppliers, municipal water supplies can sometimes become contaminated and in these cases, precautionary measures such as boiling water before consumption is advised.

 Municipal water waste discharges were one of the largest sources of pollution to the water quality in Canada in 2006 and generated 84 percent of the water effluents reported to the National Pollutant Release Inventory.

 The water quality in Canada earns an ‘A’ grade for water quality and ranks 4th out of 17 peer OECD countries.
 Water quality in Canada is mostly affected by industrial effluent, agricultural runoff and municipal sewage pollution.